usnistgov/iheos-toolkit2/toolkitOnDocker/Windows 10/install/readme.txt

 2. Making a snapshot of the External Cache/Viewing the External Cache through File Explorer docker cp latest.xdstoolkit.test:/opt/ecdir .

+3. To Remove an existing Docker Volume docker volume rm ec[latest|ReleaseNumber]

-3. Backing up Toolkit.properties file
+4. Backing up Toolkit.properties file
 Note: In addition to the note on the container name being used in the command, If you are not using the "latest" Toolkit Release, replace the "xdstools[latest]" with a proper Toolkit Release number, for example "xdstools7.1.2", in the following command: docker cp latest.xdstoolkit.test:/usr/local/tomcat/webapps/xdstoolslatest/WEB-INF/classes/toolkit.properties .